wp-plugins/2046s-widget-loops/readme.txt

 Tags: admin, widget, loop, page, post, custom, type, taxonomy, tag, category, comments, content, drag, drop Requires at least: 2.8
 Tested up to: 3.3.1
-Stable tag: 0.24
+Stable tag: 0.241

 2046's loop widget boosts you website prototyping.

 == Description ==

-Unlike other loop widgets "2046's loop widget" is made with top-down logic.
-Meaning, when you build the content you don't think about the programming logic behind it.
-The only thing you have to decide is what content you want to see and where.
+When you build the content with "2046's loop widget" you can forget the code, the only thing you have to decide is what content you want to see and where.

 The wdget covers the most routinely used content logic.
 The widget is pretty complex, but it do not fully cover all the possible layouts which not even it's aim.
 The aim of this widget is to speed up the process of content structuring and simplicity of usage rather then offer overwhelming complex solution where you loose your self in an instant.